djnsty23/winclean/README.md

 ### 1. Generate Your Custom Optimizer
 - Open `index.html` in any browser
+- Use **Quick Actions**:
+  - **⭐ Apply Recommended Settings** - Instantly selects all safe, recommended optimizations
+  - **✅ Select All** - Enable every optimization option
+  - **❌ Clear All** - Start fresh with no selections
-- Select your desired optimizations
+- Or manually select your desired optimizations
 - Click "Generate My Optimizer"
 - 3 files download automatically:
   - `Windows_Optimizer.bat` - Interactive launcher